arangodb/docs/oasis/getting-started.md

 ## Get a deployment up and running

-1. The first tile in the Oasis Dashboard has a dropdown menu to select a cloud provider and region.
+1. The first card in the Oasis Dashboard has a dropdown menu to select a cloud provider and region.
 Pick one, click on _Create deployment_ and accept the terms and conditions.